ChristianCornelis/Forum-Messaging-System/a3/readme.txt

 	-If the user is not subscribed to the stream theu are trying to post to an appropriate error message which will be outputted.

 View:
--From the main menu, input a stream name in the text box that matches a name outputted underneath the input box.
-The streams listed below are all of the streams a user can view.
-	-Once a stream is inputted, hit the 'Submit' button to view the stream.
+-From the main menu, select the 'View Posts' button -Next, input a stream from the list of streams that the user is able to access, which is found below the text input -Once a stream name has been entered, hit submit to go to a viewing page

 NOTES AND ISSUES:
 *****************
 -Upon initial login, the messages folder will not be present.
 It will be automatically created when the user adds themselves to a stream.
 	-If the user tries to post to a stream or view a stream that they do not belong to, or if there are no streams in existence yet, appropriate messages will be displayed as this happens.
+-On any page, the 'Return' button will take the user to the main menu, and the 'Logout' button will take them to the login screen

 -Usernames can contain spaces for all programs, but streams CAN NOT